awesome-selfhosted/awesome-selfhosted/README.md

 **[`^        back to top        ^`](#)**

+Software that does not fit in another section.

 - [2FAuth](https://github.com/Bubka/2FAuth) - A web app to manage your Two-Factor Authentication (2FA) accounts and generate their security codes. ([Demo](https://demo.2fauth.app/)) `AGPL-3.0` `PHP`
 - [411](https://github.com/etsy/411) - Alert Management Web Application. `MIT` `PHP`
 - [AlertHub](https://github.com/Ardakilic/alerthub) `⚠` - AlertHub is a simple tool to get alerted from GitHub releases. `MIT` `Nodejs`